RebelGuy/chat-mate/projects/server/readme.md

 `yarn migrate:release` deploys changes to the production environment.
 Only uses migration files, NOT the Prisma schema file.

+## Testing
+`yarn test` performs the test suite, including setting up and utilising the test database.
+`yarn <regex>` tests only files matching the expression.

 # API Endpoints